 The importance of healthy anger

-Why do so many of us have trouble with anger?
-In this article, we look at the different ways anger shows up and explain what healthy anger really is.
+Why is anger so hard for many of us?
+In this article, we’ll look at how anger shows up and explain what healthy anger really means.

 Anger – friend or foe?

-A lot of people struggle with anger.
-We might not like feeling angry or may not know what to do with it.
-As a result, we sometimes keep it inside or express it in unhealthy ways.
+Many people struggle with anger.
+We don’t like feeling angry and may not know how to handle it.
+As a result, we bottle it up or express it in unhealthy ways.

-But anger is actually an important emotion that can help us.
-It protects our boundaries, supports our well-being, and can improve our relationships.
+But anger is actually an important emotion.
+It helps us set boundaries, take care of ourselves, and can even strengthen our relationships.

-Anger is a natural and assertive energy we are all born with.
-It helps us stand up for ourselves and say, “I matter!”
+Anger is a natural and powerful feeling we are all born with that helps us stand up for ourselves and say, “I matter!”

-If we handle anger healthily, it can create positive changes.
-It helps us speak up when things are unfair or gives us the energy to address problems in our relationships.
+Healthy anger helps us create positive change.
+It enables us to speak up when things feel unfair and gives us the energy to address problems in our relationships.

 Unhealthy anger